Service Objects Are Not an Architecture

 The Pattern I Keep Seeing

-In most Rails systems I’ve worked with, the evolution follows the same arc:
+Rails codebases adopt service objects as a reaction to growing model complexity, but the relief is temporary.
+In most systems I’ve worked with, the evolution follows the same arc:

 - Models grow large